 Article 8.
 Warranty

-The Vendor shall provide warranty to the Buyer for the Goods for 12 (Twelve) months after commissioning Acceptance Certificate of the Goods issued by the Buyer based upon and subject to the Maker’s Standard or 18 (Eighteen) months after delivery of the equipment whichever come earlier.
+The Vendor shall provide warranty to the Buyer for the Goods for 12 (Twelve) months after commissioning Acceptance Certificate of the Goods issued by the Buyer based upon and subject to the Vendor’s Standard or 18 (Eighteen) months after delivery of the equipment whichever come earlier.

 Article 9.
 Claim

-Notwithstanding anything contained herein to the contrary, the Parties acknowledge and confirm that i) the Goods to be supplied hereunder is warranted not by the Seller but by the Vendor to be free from defect in material and workmanship or any quality issues and therefore the Seller shall not be liable to the Buyer or its customer for any defects of the Goods, including, without limitation, warranty, after-sales service, non-conformity, product liability, etc.; and ii) any and all claims by the Buyer or the Vendor or any third party arising out of or in connection with the defect, warranty, poor quality, non-conformity, non-delivery, delay in delivery, shortage, infringement of intellectual property right, product liability, license, patent, non-acceptance, delay in acceptance, and others arising from or in connection with the Goods under this Agreement (the “Claims”) shall be directly settled by and between both the Buyer and the Vendor, and iii) the Buyer and the Vendor shall irrevocably exempt and release the Seller from all the Claims, and jointly and severally defend at their expenses and indemnify and hold the Seller harmless from and against any and all losses, damages, costs, expenses, liabilities and proceedings incurred by the Seller in relation to the Claims (except for late delivery caused by late payment by the Seller to the Vendor.), and iv) the Buyer shall not make any delay with regard to the payment to the Seller in any case.
+Notwithstanding anything contained herein to the contrary, the Parties acknowledge and confirm that i) the Goods to be supplied hereunder is warranted not by the Seller but by the Vendor to be free from defect in material and workmanship or any quality issues and therefore the Seller shall not be liable to the Buyer or its customer for any defects of the Goods, including, without limitation, warranty, after-sales service, non-conformity, product liability, etc.; and ii) any and all claims by the Buyer or the Vendor or any third party arising out of or in connection with the defect, warranty, poor quality, non-conformity, non-delivery, delay in delivery, shortage, infringement of intellectual property right, product liability, license, patent, non-acceptance, delay in acceptance, and others arising from or in connection with the Goods under this Agreement (the “Claims”) shall be directly settled by and between both the Buyer and the Vendor, and iii) the Buyer and the Vendor shall irrevocably exempt and release the Seller from all the Claims, and jointly and severally defend at their expenses and indemnify and hold the Seller harmless from and against any and all losses, damages, costs, expenses, liabilities and proceedings incurred by the Seller in relation to the Claims (except for late delivery caused by late payment by the Seller to the Vendor.), iv) the Buyer shall not make any delay with regard to the payment to the Seller in any case, and v) the Buyer and the Seller shall not make any delay with regard to the payment obligations under this Agreement to the Vendor in any case.

 Article 10.
 Force Majeure

-Except for the payments due for the Goods delivered by Seller, any party ("Affected Party") hereto shall not be responsible to the other party ("Non- Affected Party") for non-performance (either in whole or in part) or delay in performance of the terms and conditions of this Agreement, due to war, war-like operations, terror; act of God; riot; strikes, sabotage or other labor disturbances in the manufacturing plant; lockout of the manufacturing plant; epidemics, floods, earthquakes, typhoon; embargoes, laws and regulations of the Buyer's country or Korean Government; In case of any such event the terms of this Agreement relating to time and performance shall be suspended during the continuance of the event.
+Except for the payments due for the Goods delivered by Seller, any party ("Affected Party") hereto shall not be responsible to the other party ("Non- Affected Party") for non-performance (either in whole or in part) or delay in performance of the terms and conditions of this Agreement, due to war, war-like operations, terror; act of God; riot; strikes, sabotage or other labor disturbances in the manufacturing plant; lockout of the manufacturing plant; epidemics, floods, earthquakes, typhoon; embargoes, laws and regulations of the Buyer's country or Singapore Government; In case of any such event the terms of this Agreement relating to time and performance shall be suspended during the continuance of the event.

 10.2 Within five (5) days from the date of commencement of the event, the Affected Party shall advise the Non-Affected Party by fax or email of the date when such delay in performance commenced, and the reasons therefor as enumerated in this Agreement; likewise, within five (5) days after the delay ends, the Affected Party shall advise Non-Affected Party by fax or email of the date when such delay ended, and shall also specify the re-determined time by which the performance of the obligations hereunder is to be completed.